4waisenkinder/4waisenkinder.github.io/source/_posts/2013-09-21-getting-started-with-web-components-and-polymer-dot-js.markdown

 </polymer-element>
 ```

 That is all you need.
 Wrap everything in the ```polymer-element``` tag, set a name as attribute, use the new HTML5 template element to define your markup, call the Polymer constructor inside of a ```script``` tag and you are done.
-After that, you can use a new element inside of your ``ìndex.html```.
+After that, you can use a new custom element inside of your ``ìndex.html```.

 ```
 <ul id="switchesComponents">